mikecornflake/uBee512Launcher/README.md

 	  + does disk exist in ubee512 working directory "disks" subfolder? (no flag if it does)
 	  + If not: Does entry exist in "disks.alias"? (info flag if it does)
 	    + Is "disks.alias" entry valid? (checks both absolute and relative file paths).
 (Flag escalated to Error if not)
-  + For --sram-file, --ide-a0, --tapei, --tapeo entries: Does file exist? (checks absolute and correct subfolder) (Error Flag if not)
+  + For --sram-file, --ide-a0, --tapei, --tapeo entries: Does file exist? (checks absolute filenames or looks in correct subfolder if relative) (Error Flag if not)
-+ "disk.alias" checks:
-  + Does the alias have a lookup filename? (warning flag if not)
-  + Does the lookup filename exist? (error flag if not)
-+ Model checks
-  + For each Disk model:
-    + Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)
-    + Does a boot disk alias exist?
-(Warning flag if alias exists, but not defined)
-    + Is Boot Disk readonly?
-(Error flag is so)
- + Installation checks
-   + Does charrom.bin & rom1.bin exist?
-(Error flag if not)
-   + Does "ubee512rc" exist?
-(Error flag if not)
-   + Does "disks.alias" and "roms.alias" exist?
-(Warning flag if not)
++ You may notice from the above that some checks are duplicated:
+  + This is by design to assist end user diagnosis
+  + Sigh.
+Likely to be the most common source of bugs as a consequence

 # TODO

 ## Short term (planned for 0.5beta)